longauer/task_scheduler/README.md

 - it may be a good idea to occasionally save a version of your scheduler.
 For this purpose the command **merge** can be used.
 Example: ``` task-scheduler merge -n MySchedule_backup -ns MySchedule ```

 - this application requires that **vim** be installed on your system.
-In ceratain scenarios, vim motions can more efficient than editing your settings through **interactive mode** eg. adding multipe time slots.
+In ceratain scenarios, vim motions can be more efficient than editing your settings through **interactive mode** eg. adding multipe time slots.
 You can use the command **update_time_slots** to edit/add/remove your time slots using the vim interface.

 - the application was so far tuned mainly for Unix-based operating systems (it works in windows as well but operations in the **interactive mode** are recommended to be carried mainly by mouse clicks)

 - the pip installs the source files and the JSON data files in two separate directories.
 Thanks to that, after reinstalling the package your data are not deleted from the file system on your machine.
-If you want to uninstall for good.
-The data files have to be deleted manually.
+If you want to uninstall for good the data files have to be deleted manually.